openid/AppAuth-Android/app/README.md

     https URI.
 Consult the documentation for your authorization server.

-    The value specified here should match the value specified for `appAuthRedirectScheme` in the `build.gradle`, so that the demo app can capture the response.
+    The value specified here should match the value specified for `appAuthRedirectScheme` in the `build.gradle` (Module: app), so that the demo app can capture the response.

   - `authorization_scope` (required): The scope string to use for the authorization request.
     For the purposes of the demo, we recommend the value "openid profile email", though any value